 The practice of law in Allen County was established by the activities of the Allen Circuit Court in 1824.
 Judge Bethuel F. Morris, a resident of Indianapolis, “rode circuit” and presided over the Allen Circuit proceedings, with the assistance of two associate or “side” judges, who were elected from the County and who were not required to be lawyers.
-The practice of law flourished in the County after the establishment of the Circuit Court and as the area became settled in the 1800s.
-The Allen County Bar Association was formed in 1890.
+The practice of law flourished in the County after the establishment of the Circuit Court and as settlers arrived in the 1800s.
+The Allen County Bar Association was established in 1890.
 The elected presidents administered the Bar Association from their personal law offices until 1956 when the Association established its own office.
-In 2000, the Association moved into new and expanded headquarters at 924 South Calhoun Street.
-The building was purchased and renovated by the Allen County Bar Foundation.
+In 2000, the Association moved into their current headquarters located at 924 South Calhoun Street.

 Continuing Legal Education

-The ACBA offers numerous opportunities for live and video continuing legal education programs, from small one-hour section luncheons to one and two day programs.
-The New Lawyers Section hosts an annual Applied Professionalism program. boot camp for new lawyers.
-ACBA members receive a discount on the cost of CLE programs.
-From monthly section-only programs to Last Chance Videos in December, the ACBA offers numerous CLE sessions for attorneys and paralegals.
+ACBA offers numerous opportunities for live, online and video continuing legal education programs.
+Offerings include one-hour section luncheons as well as one and two-day programs.
+The New Lawyers Section hosts an annual Applied Professionalism program.
+ACBA members receive a substantial discount on the cost of all CLE programs.

 Service to the Community

 The ACBA is actively involved in the community.
 Every Tuesday evening, you can get free legal advice by calling (260) 423-2358.
 ACBA members volunteer with the Volunteer Lawyer Program of Northeast Indiana and Neighborhood Christian Legal Clinic.